-Work is a fundamental part of life for adults with and without disabilities, an essential path to economic self-sufficiency and financial stability.
-At a systems level, the LEAD Center will increase knowledge and capacity in seven key areas: self-employment, customized employment, retention and return-to-work, economic advancement, funding long-term supports, universal program design, and cross-system collaboration.
+Work is a fundamental part of life for adults with and without disabilities.
+Work is also an essential path to economic self-sufficiency and financial stability.
+At a systems level, the LEAD Center will increase knowledge and capacity in seven key areas: self-employment, customized employment, retention and return-to-work, economic advancement, funding long-term supports, universal program design and cross-system collaboration.

-Explore the LEAD Center’s public policy goals and activities designed to promote cross-system alignment and collaboration to advance employment and financial capability outcomes for people with disabilities.
+Explore the LEAD Center’s employment and public policy goals and activities designed to promote cross-system alignment and collaboration to advance employment and financial capability outcomes for people with disabilities.

-Learn about the LEAD Center’s initiative with TASH subject matter experts to build the capacity of American Job Centers to advance employment outcomes for jobseekers with disabilities by focusing on customized employment, self employment and blending and braiding of resources.
+Learn about the LEAD Center’s initiatives to build the capacity of American Job Centers to advance employment outcomes for jobseekers with disabilities by focusing on customized employment, self-employment, state-level systems change and blending and braiding of resources.

-Discover an exciting new pilot project in cooperation with the National Council on Independent Living (NCIL) to help individuals with diverse disabilities achieve employment goals at American Job Centers in their communities.
+Discover an exciting LEAD Center pilot project in collaboration with the National Council on Independent Living (NCIL), which has established a Community of Practice (CoP) for CILs and American Job Centers (AJCs) to help individuals with diverse disabilities achieve economic advancement and employment goals at AJCs and with other partners in their communities.

 Catch up on the latest LEAD Center policy updates, including the monthly LEAD Center Policy Update on Employment, Health Care and Disability that provides the latest information and insight on the intersection these three focus areas from a policy perspective.